-- To ensure the website works properly and that you have an optimised user experience.
+To ensure the website works properly and that you have an optimized user experience.

 2. What is a cookie?

 A cookie is a small, simple file that is sent along with the pages of this website and stored on your computer’s hard disc by your browser.
 The information stored on this file can then be sent back to our servers if you visit the website again.

 3. What cookies do we use?